veryfansome/germ/README.md

 - "Handler" pattern enable rich multi-model responses and make it easy to explore new ideas

 ### Design

+#### Why WebSocket?

+Initially, Germ's `/chat` endpoint was implemented with HTTP POST but this limited chats to single direction message/response interactions initiated by the user.
+With WebSocket, as long as the connection remains open, the bot could eventually have agency to reply with one or more clarifying questions before returning a more desirable answer.
+This makes it unnecessary for users to craft finely tuned prompts.
+WebSocket also makes it possible for the bot to initiate new messages on an idle connection, e.g. "Oh hey!
+I have an update on the thing you asked me to run earlier."
+Or, "Hey!
+My logs are filling up `/xyz`.
+You should clear that up."

 ![Design diagram](https://github.com/user-attachments/assets/fdee35ea-c40b-4538-a0c3-df11765e54c2)

 ## Setup